 Personal Values

 Personal values play a significant role in shaping attitudes towards decriminalization.
-Individuals who prioritize individual autonomy and freedom may be more likely to support decriminalization, while those who emphasize social order and moral norms may be more likely to oppose it.
+Individuals who prioritize individual autonomy and freedom may be more likely to support decriminalization, while those who stress social order and moral norms may be more likely to oppose it.

 Political Ideology